FitTrack-app/agentic-planner-mobile-app-dark-mode/README.md

 ## About This Repository

 This repository contains the **frontend mobile application** for the Fittrac project.
-It focuses on the user interface and client-side logic for workout planning and real-time form correction using AI models and the device camera.
+It focuses on the user interface and client-side logic for workout planning, **training hours prediction**, and real-time form correction using AI models and the device camera.

 > **Note:** This is the frontend-only repository built with Flutter.
 For backend services, AI model training, and other components, please refer to the corresponding repositories in the [Fittrac organization](https://github.com/fittrac).

 ## Features

 - **Personalized Workout Planning UI** - Interactive interface powered by AI-driven APIs for customized fitness routines
+- **Training Hours Prediction** - Integrated prediction model that estimates optimal training hours based on user profile and history
 - **Real-time Form Feedback** - Live exercise form correction using camera integration and pose detection
 - **Cross-platform Support** - Runs on both Android and iOS devices
 - **Progress Tracking** - Visual dashboards for monitoring fitness goals and achievements